wp-plugins/chatra-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Chat with your website visitors, increase sales and collect feedback.
-Free widget with many options available.
+Powerful plugin, free as long as you want.

 == Description ==